 If you've been reading about personal finance for longer than 5 seconds, you've probably heard of emergency funds before.
-That's because emergency funds are one of the most important aspects of personal finance.
+They're one of those things everyone talks about.

 - What an emergency fund is.

 - What emergency funds are for.

 - The benefits of having an emergency fund.

 - Whether or not you should pay off debt before building an emergency fund.

 - How much you should have in your emergency fund.